zapata-engineering/orquestra-core/docs/guides/circuits.rst

 .. _wavefunction_operations:

-Gate operations vs Wave Function Operations
+Gate operations vs wave function operations
 -------------------------------------------

 While gate operations perform the familiar gates on the qubits of a circuit, `wave function operations <https://github.com/zapatacomputing/orquestra-quantum/blob/main/src/orquestra/quantum/circuits/_wavefunction_operations.py>`_ can operate on the wave function directly.
 This is convenient if the operation you want to perform is not easily expressible using gates or is not unitary at all.
 It can also be used to quickly prepare your simulation in a given state if you know the amplitude vector of this state.
 Currently, the only built-in wave function operation in Orquestra is the ``MultiPhaseOperation``, which allows a specific phase (given as an angle theta) to be applied to all 2^N components of the wave function for an N-qubit circuit.